-9. Congratulations!
-You have successfully installed and logged in to Facebook for the first time on your device.
+11. You should now see your Facebook page.
+You will gain familiarity with Facebook as you progress along this e-book.
+For now, congratulations!
+You successfully installed and logged in to Facebook on your Android device.
 You should see your News Feed, the default page that will appear every time you log in to Facebook.
 News Feed shows posts that you, your friends, and Pages that you follow shared.